Where to Discuss?

 println(xs, "\n", ys, "\n")

-Now we can perform linear regression for ys.
+Now we fit a linear model by performing linear regression for ys.
 And get a new pair series (xp, yp) for the plot.
+We also pretty-print the coefficients because weโ€™re civilised like that:

 pf = fit(xs, ys, 1)